← Back to 後漢書

 [] [] [] []宿[] []黿 [] [] []西 []涿 [] []鷿 [] [] [][]

 Then the hunt pivots—chariots wheel, oarsmen invoke river gods, leap liminal mists, pierce heaven’s ninth layer, breast the Milky Way, ford the celestial pier.
 [1] They chart ghost districts, pace ritual fields, conjure shamans, parade exorcists, scourge epidemics, banish river sprites.
 [2] They whip marsh demons, net will-o’-wisps, leash meteor dogs, heap graveyard omens.
 [3] Pageantry slows—boats beach at broken graphemes while marsh officers net fish.
 [4] Legendary divers and ancient ichthyists swing axes, split ice, probe pools, trail scaled hosts.
 [6] They strike rapids, churn oars, dredge pools, wrestle flood-dragons, drag river saurians, tabulate seasonal tribute fish.
 [7] The hosts scour hill and dale bare—only banners and spent gear remain before re-entering the imperial preserve.
 [8] They lodge at the Bright View tower, nap on the High Balustrade, overlook the mirror lake.
 [9] Jade terraces and golden levees rim reed banks—waters swell boundlessly while sun climbs east and moon trims west.
 [10] Sorcerers scour shoals—drive flood bugs, net river bogeys, harpoon leviathans.
 [11] Pleasure craft unfurl silk sails on breezes—fish leap, omens rise, river goddesses drift aboard.
 [12] Every manner of waterbird folds wings on the berm.
 [13] Fish schools surge toward virtue—more vivid than Zhou omens of white birds or leaping prey.
 [14] Yet chroniclers still hymn them—Ma Rong’s lament rings.
 [15] Commentary glosses ‘far gaze’ though the head graph fails.
 After the battue the cortège swaps escort.
-The Zuo Zhuan idioms turning north after hunt.
+The Zuo Zhuan says: "Change the chariot yoke-bar and head north."
 Su means row upstream.
 Hui glosses as vast.
 Ping Yi is the Yellow River god.
 Gou Mang rules spring wood.
 Huang hu sketches misted distance.
 ‘Double yang’ names the empyrean.
 Yun Han is the Milky Way.
 The Celestial Ford asterism bridges heaven.

 73